Sojourneer/node-red-contrib-finite-statemachine/README.md

 # Node Red State Machine
-A finite state machine (FSM) implementation for node red.
+A finite state machine (FSM) implementation for node red which supports state timeouts.
 Displays also a graphical representation of the state machine.
 ![node-appearance](images/node-appearance.png)

 ## Installation